ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Unions.md

 Exercise
 --------

-Define a union with three members: Age, FirstName (length: 20), and LastName (length: 20).
+Define a union with three members: age, firstName (length: 20), and lastName (length: 20).
 Use the defined union to print a person's details.
 Take note of the union's defining characteristic: can store multiple datatypes in the same memory location.

 Tutorial Code
 -------------